 How to sign up or get more information?

-Experience with workshops
+Experiences with our workshops

 Eva Høeg, Spanish teacher at Helsingør Gymnasium